wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution

 The letters *a-c-e* occur in the sequence *1-2-3*.
-This suggests the letters can substitute the digits in the sorted list of permutations of a corresponding numerical sequence—in this case, it's 1-2-3.
-This works for any word.
+This suggests the letters can substitute the digits in the sorted list of permutations of a corresponding numerical sequence—in this case, that sequence is 1-2-3.

 Example: 12,21 becomes ac,ca <br />
 Example: 123, 132, 213, 231, 312, 321 becomes ace,aec,cae,cea,eac,eca.